HULEE119/climate-change/README.md

 * Functionality and MVPs
     In Climate Change: Global Sea Level, the users will be able to:
     * Observe global sea level change over the decades since 1880.
-    * Visulize the contirbutors to global sea level rise from 1993 - 2018.

 * Wireframes